tellytv/telly/README.md

 6) If you would like multiple streams/tuners use the `--iptv.streams` commandline option.
 Default is 1.
 When setting or changing this option, `plexmediaserver` will need to be completely **restarted**.
 7) If you would like `telly` to attempt to the filter the m3u a bit, add the `--filter.regex` commandline option.
 If you would like to use your own regex, run `telly` with `--filter.regex="<regex>"`, for example `--filter.regex=".*UK.*"`  Regex behavior is by default a blacklist; telly will EXCLUDE channels that match your regex [and if unspecified the filter matches ALL channels]; to reverse this and INCLUDE channels that match your regex, add `--filter.regex-inclusive` to the command line.
 8) If `telly` tells you `[telly] [info] listening on ...` - great!
 Your .m3u file was successfully parsed and `telly` is running.
 Check below for how to add it into Plex.
 9) If `telly` fails to run, check the error.
 If it's self explanatory, great.
 If you don't understand, feel free to open an issue and we'll help you out.
-As of telly v0.4 `sed` commands are no longer needed.
-Woop!
 10) For your IPTV provider m3u, try using option `type=m3u_plus` and `output=ts`.

-> **Regex handling changed in 1.0.  `filter.regex` has become blacklist which defaults to blocking everything.
+> **Regex handling changed in 1.0.  `filter.regex` has become a blacklist which defaults to blocking everything.
 If you are not using a regex to filter your M3U file, you will need to add at a minimum `--filter.regex-inclusive` to the command line.
 If you do not add this, telly will by default EXCLUDE everything in your M3U.
 The symptom here is typically telly seeming to start up just fine but reporting 0 channels.**

 # Adding it into Plex